grimlucis/rpg-hack/08-tables/03-mutations.md

 266  | Heavy Sleeper.
 While asleep or unconscious you weigh 500lbs.
 267  | Soluble.
 Your skin is grey and chalky.
 You take 2x damage from acid.
 268  | Twirling.
 You constantly flip head over heels about once every two minutes. -2 Movement.
 269  | Moron.
 Head caves in.
-Intelligence becomes 2.
+Talent becomes 2.
 270  | Corpse Bomb.
 Any creatures you kill have a 1-in-6 chance of exploding.
 20' radius, HDxd6 damage.
 271  | Wizard Rage.
 When woken, you scream as loud as you can for 1 minute.
 272  | Ladderguts.
 Once per day, you can vomit up a 20' ladder made from bone.
 It crumbles in 6 hrs.
 273  | Narrator.
-You hear a voice in your head inaccurately narrating all your actions. -2 Wisdom.
+You hear a voice in your head inaccurately narrating all your actions. -2 Willpower.
 274  | Root Legs.
 They want to burrow.
 No longer need to drink. -4 Movement.
 275  | Ink Cloud.
 If you fail a Save vs Fear, you spray ink 10' in all directions.
 276  | Delusion.
 Any plan you come up with is the best plan; all other plans are inferior.